bge-barcoding/barcode_viewer/README.md

 # Barcoding Results Dashboard
-A Shiny-based interactive dashboard for visualisation, filtering, and downloading validated barcode sequences (and associated statistics) from the [Barcode Gene Extractor & Evaluator (BGEE)](https://github.com/bge-barcoding/BGEE) pipeline.
+A Shiny-based interactive dashboard for visualisation, filtering, and downloading validated barcode sequences (and associated statistics) from the [Barcode gene Extraction and Evaluation from Genome Skims & Evaluator (BeeGees)](https://github.com/bge-barcoding/BeeGees) pipeline.
 Barcode validation is undertaken using the [barcode_validator](https://github.com/naturalis/barcode_validator/tree/main) tool.
-Both BGEE and barcode_validator were built for the [Biodiversity Genomics Europe (BGE) consortium](https://biodiversitygenomics.eu/).
+Both BeeGees and barcode_validator were built for the [Biodiversity Genomics Europe (BGE) consortium](https://biodiversitygenomics.eu/).

 ## Quick Start